 Be sure to inspect the hydraulic brake system before each use.
 Always maintain brakes according to the Maintenance Schedule.

 Brake Fluid

-Check the brake fluid level in the brake fluid reservoir.
-If the level in the reservoir is not visible in the sight glass, add DOT 4 brake fluid.
+Check the brake fluid level in the hand brake fluid reservoir.
+If the level in the reservoir is below the lower mark in the sight glass, add DOT 4 brake fluid.